 - 4. Extract from iCloud backups.

-To start retrieving deleted text messages from iPhone, first free download the iPhone text message recovery software, which is the best iPhone data recovery software on the market to get back data of to 18 types from iPhone, iTunes backup and iCloud backup.
+To start retrieving deleted text messages from iPhone, first free download the iPhone text message recovery software, which is the best iPhone data recovery software on the market to get back data of up to 18 types from iPhone, iTunes backup and iCloud backup.
 The recovered text messages (SMS), MMS, iMessages will be either transferred back to iPhone or saved to computer as an .html file and a .csv file.
 In addition, contacts and notes can also be copied back to iPhone and saved to PC or Mac.
 As for files of other types, the iPhone SMS recovery software will only save them to the computer.
 If you want to transfer the files back to iPhone, please download the iPhone PC suite.

 Method 1: Retrieve deleted text messages on iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5 & iPhone 4s.

 Step 1: Connect your iPhone with your PC or Mac via USB Cable and launch the iPhone SMS recovery software.
 Click the “Recover from iOS Device” tab.
 Once you see the notice “Your iOS device is now connected”, click the green “Start Scan” button to continue.

 Step 2: The software automatically analyzes your iPhone 6 Plus/iPhone 6/iPhone 5s/iPhone 5c/iPhone 5/iPhone 4S.

 Step 3: As the analysis finishes, the iPhone text message recovery app will start to scan all the data on your iPhone and all your lost text messages will be listed as a category on the left of the window.
 Simply preview the content of the found text messages, select the ones that you want to recover and hit the “Recover” button.
-The select messages will be saved to the given path on the computer if you choose “Recover to Computer” in the pop-up dialog box or transferred back to the iPhone if you choose “Recover to Device” in a minute.
+The selected messages will be saved to the given path on the computer if you choose “Recover to Computer” in the pop-up dialog box or transferred back to the iPhone if you choose “Recover to Device” in a minute.

 Method 2: Recover deleted text messages on iPhone 4 & iPhone 3GS under DFU mode.

 Step 1: Link your iPhone with your computer and launch the iPhone SMS recovery software.
-Choose the “Recover from iOS Device” tab.
+Choose the default “Recover from iOS Device” tab.
 When the iPhone is recognized by the software, switch to the “Advanced Mode” with the blue button in the lower right corner.

 Step 2: In this step, you need to download a plugin using the green "Download" button first and then activate the device scanning mode (DFU mode) of your iPhone 4 or iPhone 3GS by following the easy illustration guide on the software.
 To enter iPhone DFU mode, 3 steps are needed:

 - 1) Hold your iPhone and press the “Start” button on the software;